-District Activity for FY 2020:
+District Activity for FY 2022:

 The Former Kline Property TIF includes 85 Innovation Drive and located in the back of the Granite State Business Park (GSBP) TIF which is located in the southeastern portion of Rochester adjacent to the Skyhaven Airport.
-There was no activity in the District in FY 2020.
+One permit was pulled in FY 2022 for \$308,000 and was for modifications to a drop ceiling to erect a modular room inside their manufacturing space.